dhjsh88/uncertainty-aware-reinspection-scheduler/README.md

 FIFO head -> expire / policy / tournament -> grant -> pop pointer
 ```

-This path updates architectural state and
+Unlike the counter path, this one cannot be registered away: delaying the
-cannot be removed by registering only the measurement signals.
-Reaching
+grant delays the FIFO pop, so the next decision would be made on stale
-100 MHz would require pipelining the grant decision.
-This would make each
+state.
+Reaching 100 MHz would therefore require pipelining the grant
-decision use one-cycle-old state and would therefore change the scheduling
+decision itself, which changes the scheduling semantics and is left as
-semantics.
-Pipelining the grant decision is left as future work.
+future work.

 **Application context.** The engine occupies 200 cycles per request.
 A
 scheduler capable of making one decision per cycle at 40 MHz therefore